atenhunen/auth-demo/README.md

 We are ready now, OAuth can be tested.

+Note! this application will be used accross this demo.
+Note!
+Ensure this application has id=1

 #Get token
 We can try with curl to grant access and get token.
 ```bash